ITS 2020 Singapore | Speakers and Papers

 Developing and operating smart tugs - a perspective by PSA Marine and Wärtsilä

-Bernard Wong, Head (Fleet Management), PSA Marine (Pte) Ltd, Singapore
+Bernard Wong, Head of Fleet Management, PSA Marine (Pte) Ltd, Singapore

-Chris Chung, Director, Innovation and Strategic Projects, Wärtsilä Ship Design Singapore Pte Ltd, Singapore
+Chris Chung, Director, Ecosystem Development, Wärtsilä Singapore Pte Ltd, Singapore

 Singapore is forging ahead with its sea transport industry transformation.
 PSA Marine and Wärtsilä are focusing on connectivity, innovation and talent to increase the efficiency and safety of operations at the world's busiest container transhipment hub.
 PSA Marine and Wärtsilä have partnered to co-create smart marine solutions that will support the increasing capacity of the port.
 Together, they have embarked on the IntelliTug project, designed to enhance the capabilities of the harbour tug and to address the complex demands faced by tug masters.
 This paper provides an insight into how the IntelliTug project brings to life an intelligent tug of the future and is a testament to the partnership potential between man and machine.

 Dipali Kuchekar, Senior Electrotechnical Specialist, Marine & Offshore, Lloyd's Register Singapore Pte Ltd, Singapore